Conch22/portfolio-website/content/projects/ear.md

 {{< figure src="/img/EAR/ear1.JPG">}}
 <!-- {{< figure src="/img/EAR/ear2.jpg">}} -->

 After researching anthromophoric dimensions of ear lobes and mastoid bone, as well as taking a survey of students in my class by measuring their mastoid bone to inform my model.
-The approach I took to modeling the device casing was to have the medial surface contacting the skin capture the mastoid bone and the anterior surface model the mastoid bone as is protudes from behind the ear
+The approach I took to modeling the device casing was to have the medial surface contacting the skin capture the mastoid bone and the anterior surface model the mastoid bone as is protudes from behind the ear.
 <!-- {{< figure src="/img/EAR/IMG_0486.jpg">}} -->
 {{< figure src="/img/EAR/IMG_0488.jpg">}}